Antiques, Collectibles, Vintage Shopping

 Wedgwood's basalt, a hard, black stone-like material was used for vases, candlesticks, and realistic busts of historical figures.
 Jasperware, his most successful innovation, was a durable unglazed work that was most characteristically blue with fine white cameo figures inspired by the ancient Roman Portland vase.
 Many of the finest designs were the work of the British artist John Flaxman.

-Buy period Staffordshire porcelain on the Porcelain & China and Higher End Antiques pages.
+Buy period Staffordshire porcelain on the Porcelain & China and Fine Antiques pages.
 If you prefer, please use our convenient Search Engine!

 Sell or consign finer porcelain from Staffordshire, Meissen, Goldscheider, Sevres, Limoges, and more at Collectics, where we earn our customers' trust everyday!